OpenDataCubePipelines/gost/README.md

 * 90th percentile of the residual
 * 99th percentile of the residual
 * percentage of pixels with a residual != 0
+* skewness
+* kurtosis

-for each of the reflectance measurements.
+for each of the measurements within the NBAR, NBART and OA products.

+LaTeX reports consisting of the above plots are also generated for each of the NBAR, NBART and OA products for ease of distribution.

 ## Examples of use